-- When checking the brake fluid level, make sure the top of the brake fluid reservoir is level. - Use only the designated quality brake fluid, otherwise, the rubber seals may deteriorate, causing leakage and poor brake performance.
+- When checking the fluid level, make sure the top of the master cylinder reservoirs are level. - Use only the designated quality brake fluid.
+Otherwise, the rubber seals may deteriorate, causing leakage and poor brake performance.

 Recommended brake fluid: DOT 4